h5bp/Front-end-Developer-Interview-Questions/Hungarian/README.md

 * Can you explain how inheritance works in JavaScript?
 * Mikor használod a `document.write()` funkciót?
 	* Most generated ads still utilize `document.write()` although its use is frowned upon
-* What's the difference between feature detection, feature inference, and using the UA string
+* What's the difference between feature detection, feature inference, and using the UA string.
-* Explain AJAX in as much detail as possible
+* Magyarázzd meg az AJAX mukodését a leheto legrészletesebben.
 * Explain how JSONP works (and how it's not really AJAX)
 * Használtál már JavaScript template rendszert?
 	* Ha igen mit?
 (Mustache.js, Handlebars, stb)